Introduction

 Fixed-Power Conditions

-Most phases of flight occur with a fixed-power setting.
+Most phases of flight occur at a fixed power setting.
 With power fixed, the pitch control manages altitude, airspeed, or vertical speed (climb or descent rate), as appropriate.

 Examples of fixed-power conditions: